Automated Adaptation Strategies for Stream Learning: Algorithms

-\textbf{DAM4}.
-DAM2 (Weights Update and Experts Pruning) followed by DAM1 (Batch Learning).
+\item \textbf{DAM4}.
+DAM2 (Weights update and experts pruning) followed by DAM1 (Batch learning).

-\textbf{DAM5}.
-DAM1 (Batch Learning) followed by DAM3 (Creation of a New Expert).
+\item \textbf{DAM5}.
+DAM1 (Batch learning) followed by DAM3 (Creation of a new expert).

-\textbf{DAM6}.
-DAM2 (Weights Update and Experts Pruning) followed by DAM3 (Creation of a New Expert).
+\item \textbf{DAM6}.
+DAM2 (Weights Update and Experts Pruning) followed by DAM3 (Creation of a new expert).

-\textbf{DAM7}.
-DAM2 (Weights Update and Experts Pruning) followed by DAM1 (Batch Learning) followed by DAM3 (Creation of a New Expert).
+\item \textbf{DAM7}.
+DAM2 (Weights update and experts pruning) followed by DAM1 (Batch learning) followed by DAM3 (Creation of a new expert). \end{itemize}

-\textbf{bDWM Custom Adaptive Strategy.} Having described the separate adaptive mechanisms, we now give the custom adaptive strategy for bDWM, adapted for batch setting from the original DWM.
+\textbf{bDWM (custom adaptive strategy\footnote{To reiterate, we refer to the specific way the AMs are used in original algorithms as ``custom adaptive strategy".
+As the custom adaptive strategy actually defines the algorithm, we will use this term with the name of algorithm (i.e. bDWM) interchangeably.}).} Having presented the separate adaptive mechanisms, we now describe the bDWM, a batch version of the original DWM.
 It starts with a single expert with a weight of one.
 At time $t$, after an arrival of new batch $\boldsymbol{\mathcal{V}}_t$, experts makes predictions and overall prediction is calculated as shown earlier in this section.
 After the arrival of true labels all experts learn on the batch $\boldsymbol{\mathcal{V}}_t$ (invoking DAM1), update their weights (DAM2) and ensemble's accuracy $u_t$ is calculated.
 If $u_t$ accuracy is less than the accuracy of the naive majority classifier (based on all the batches of data seen up to this point) on the last batch, a new expert is created (DAM3).
-The schematics of this strategy is shown in Figure \ref{fig:bdwmscheme}.
+The schematics of this strategy is shown in Figure \ref{fig:bdwmbplscheme}a.
 This scheme fits in ``Adaptation" boxes in Figures \ref{fig:scheme} and \ref{fig:scheme2}.